7 things to consider when you shop for a data enrichment provider

 1. Understand your needs before you select data enrichment providers

 Wait, did we say “providers,” plural?
 Yes, we did.
-Depending on what you determine you need, it’s usually necessary, even preferable, to work with more than one vendor for data.
+Depending on what you determine you need, it’s usually necessary, even preferable, to work with more than one data enrichment company.
 Let’s look at why.
 The next rule to remember is:

 2. There’s no such thing as a perfect database for every company